Research Opportunities for Undergraduates

 Our student assistants are exposed to all aspects of the clinical research process, including study planning and design, participant recruitment, data collection and management, library work, and preparing presentations of our research findings for conferences and journals.
 Lab meetings provide opportunities to learn about the broader field of clinical psychology and to discuss professional and graduate school issues.
 This is a great chance to learn skills that complement knowledge gained in class and to increase preparation and competitiveness for graduate school.

 We are looking for highly conscientious, responsible, detail-oriented student volunteers who are enthusiastic and self-motivated.
 Psychology or BBB majors thinking of going on to graduate school are preferred.
 No prior research experience is necessary.
 The position requires a two-semester commitment of at least 10 hours per week; hours are flexible.
-The start date for this position can be either Spring or Summer 2018.
+The start date for this position can be either Summer or Fall 2018.

 Please download an application here and return it to Christina Johnson via email (firstname.lastname@example.org).